 Google's Gemini 3 family is aggressively priced, especially the Flash tier which undercuts most competitors.
 Here's what every tier costs and when each one makes sense.

 Kept as reference for model evaluation.
-LLMWise pricing shown below is request-based credits.
+LLMWise pricing shown below uses credit reserves plus token-settled billing.

 | Tier | Input / 1M tokens | Output / 1M tokens | Context | Note |